How to Make the Best Charcuterie Board

 A loaf of bread.
 Crackers.
 Those hard, thin breadsticks.
 PRETZELS.

-A nice way to clean your palette in between bites is to have some soft, toasted bread.
-It can also be tasty with some soft cheeses!
-My father likes to make little “cheese sandwiches” and then load it with salami.
-To each their own.
+A nice way to clean your palette in between bites is with some soft, toasted bread.

 Another great pairing is crackers.
 My mother’s favorite is Triscuits, but I’m more of a buttery Ritz fan.
-I also love the little toasted bread slices for making bruschetta.
-You get double points from me if you mix up some tomatoes, basil, balsamic and spices, then teaspoon your mixture out onto crackers or bread slices… bruschetta is delicious.
+I also love the little toasted bread slices, crostini, for making bruschetta.
+You get double points if you mix up some tomatoes, basil, balsamic and spices, then teaspoon your mixture out onto crackers or bread slices… bruschetta is delicious.

 6. Great Pairings: